click on the menu below to navigate this site

 Getting ready to go skiing.

 Today was a day of logistics.
-Because we have organized a train tour after the ski trip we had many loose ends to tie up.
-We had to find a UPS store so we could send our ski gear back to the USA.
-We dropped in to take a look at the other hotel we will be staying at in Sapporo after the ski trip.
-And we had to locate the Japan Rail Pass office so we could collect our rail passes when we finish skiing.
-We spent the day walking around Sapporo and working hard to communicate with very helpful Japanese that did not speak much English; lucky they could speak some English as none of us speak any Japanese.
+Since we organized a train tour after the ski trip, we had many loose ends to tie up.
+We had to find a UPS store to send our ski gear back to the USA.
+We also checked out the other hotel we'll be staying at in Sapporo after the ski trip, and we had to locate the Japan Rail Pass office to collect our rail passes when we finish skiing.
+We spent the day walking around Sapporo, communicating with very helpful Japanese locals who didn't speak much English; thankfully, they could speak some English as none of us speak Japanese.

 We had to keep reminding ourselves that this is all part of the fun of traveling.

-Julia and I are still feeling the effects of jetlag and this made today even more difficult.
-The good news is we have a week of just having fun skiing and not worrying about translating train timetables ahead.
+Julia and I are still feeling the effects of jet lag, which made today even more challenging.
+The good news is we have a week of just having fun skiing without worrying about translating train timetables.

 BACK TO TOP